EPPO: Pioneering Smart Cities and Sustainable Solutions in Brazil

 Introducing Eppo

-Founded in 1995, EPPO is a pioneer in the field of Smart Cities in Brazil, specializing in providing innovative solutions for both public and private sectors.
+Founded in 1995, EPPO is a leading innovator in Brazil’s Smart Cities sector.
+Specializing in waste management, eco-efficient infrastructure, and intelligent urban solutions, EPPO serves public and private sectors alike.
 Initially focused on waste collection and civil construction for the public sector, EPPO has expanded its service portfolio to include the operation and management of waste treatment plants, water and sewage systems, eco-efficient buildings, and intelligent lighting.
 These services contribute to creating sustainable urban environments.
-Headquartered in Itu, São Paulo, EPPO’s contract with the city, its longest and most significant, spans over 25 years and involves the development of advanced waste-to-energy treatment plants.
-With an annual revenue of approximately $40 million and a workforce of 1,000 employees, EPPO serves a population of 700,000 people, directly impacting communities and fostering a more sustainable future.
-EPPO’s mission is to develop eco-efficient solutions while ensuring profitability and sustainability, deeply embedding the values of innovation, responsibility, and community engagement into its corporate culture.

 Decentralization and Self-Management at the Core